saltyorg/docs/docs/reference/cloud.md

 For those reasons, this documentation will discuss ONLY Shared Drives.

+However, if your data is currently on My Drive and you want to keep it there, Saltbox works fine with that as well.
+Rather than littering the docs with "If you're using My Drive to this, Shared drives do that" decision points, we standardized on Shared Drives.
+You'll just need to skip some stuff aht refers to shared drives.

 As a note, if you are unable to create Shared Drives in the Google Drive Web UI, that's a sign that you have the wrong type of Google Drive account.

   ![](../images/google-drive-acct.png)